 What are Swig Cookies?

 If you’re from Utah (or visited) you may be familiar with Swig n’ Sweets, if you’re not familiar with it, they are a soda and cookie shop.
-They ‘re pink frosted sugar cookies are pretty famous in Utah.
+Their pink frosted sugar cookies are pretty famous in Utah.

 I recently moved from Utah to California and I am going through some serious Swig withdrawals—gimme a dirty diet coke and sugar cookie please!
 As much as I miss my Swig cookies, I think these are even better!